9 Most Effective Leadership Styles in 2021 (Find Out Your Own)

 – Peter Drucker

-- There is also a certain appetite for risk in this leadership style type.
+- There is also a certain appetite for risk in this leadership style.
 This is because leaders are always on the lookout for better ways.
 It means going out of one's comfort zone.

 3. Servant Leadership